Optical Character Recognition

 The fast development of Deep Neural Networks (DNN) as a learning mechanism to perform recognition has gained popularity in the past decade.
 This popularity is owed primarily to the high accuracy DNN has achieved in both spotting text region and deciphering the characters simultaneously.
-Deep Neural Networks, or Convolution Neural Networks (CNN) are essentially multi-layered learning and feature processing neural networks.
+Deep Neural Networks or Convolution Neural Networks (CNN) are essentially multi-layered learning and feature processing neural networks.
 Each neuron (node) in each layer is fed with information passed from nodes connected to it.
 A processing mechanism (transfer function) then determines how much of the processed information will be passed to the nodes connected to the present one.
 The architecture of the network, that is, the way neurons and layers are connected, plays a primary role in determining the network’s ability to produce meaningful results.
 The advantage of DNNs is that architecture can be made heterogeneous.
-Similar to the human visual system, different neurons and processing layers are more sensitive to different features of objects.
+Similar to the human visual system, different neurons, and processing layers are more sensitive to different features of objects.
 Edges of objects are seen more sharply by one set of neurons, while others are more sensitive to color gradients.
 This heterogeneity is exploited by researchers to construct sophisticated architectures, in which neurons and layers are connected in a way that data propagates back and forth between them before producing a result.
 Many researchers and industrial practitioners have widely demonstrated the potential of DNNs in OCR.
 Several architectures for both text detection and character recognition have been implemented and have shown excellent accuracy in real time.
 An implementation of DNN on GPUs has shown to speed up processing time and accuracy in an architecture which was trained and tested against a deformed character dataset.
-Detection and OCR in natural scene images and real-time video obtained by cellphones is also shown to exhibit very high real time accuracy.
+Detection and OCR in natural scene images and real-time video obtained by cellphones are also shown to exhibit very high real-time accuracy.

 Potential Benefits of OCR